plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 ---

+ This article originated from our own search for a privacy-friendly analytics tool at Simpliant, which led us to discover Plausible Analytics.
+Written independently, its purpose is to offer guidance on the use of web statistics tools in adherence to data protection regulations.

+Having selected Plausible for our law firm, which specializes in GDPR compliance, I composed this article to impart our findings and perspectives.

+Plausible consented to its publication.
+Neither Plausible paid us for this article, nor did we pay Plausible for featuring this content on their website.

- Steffen Groß is an experienced data protection expert and lawyer at Simpliant Legal PartG mbB and external data protection officer at Simpliant GmbH.
-For more information about Steffen and Simpliant, including up-to-date information and contact details, please visit [the website](https://simpliant.eu).
+ For more information about the author and Simpliant, including up-to-date information and contact details, [please visit our website](https://www.simpliant.eu).